salute-developers/plasma/packages/plasma-core/api/plasma-core.api.md

 // Warnings were encountered during analysis:
 //
-// components/ModalBase/hooks.d.ts:4:5 - (ae-forgotten-export) The symbol "ModalInfo" needs to be exported by the entry point index.d.ts
 // components/Toast/Toast.d.ts:4:5 - (ae-forgotten-export) The symbol "ToastRole" needs to be exported by the entry point index.d.ts
 // components/Toast/useToast.d.ts:2:5 - (ae-forgotten-export) The symbol "ShowToast" needs to be exported by the entry point index.d.ts